amandaguglieri/hackinglife/docs/22-ssh.md

 There are two competing protocols: SSH-1 and SSH-2.
 SSH-2, also known as SSH version 2, is a more advanced protocol than SSH version 1 in encryption, speed, stability, and security.
 For example, SSH-1 is vulnerable to MITM attacks, whereas SSH-2 is not.

+The SSH server runs on TCP port 22 by default, to which we can connect using an SSH client.
+This service uses three different cryptography operations/methods: symmetric encryption, asymmetric encryption, and hashing.

 ## Footprinting ssh

 ### ssh-audit